RESTyard/RESTyard/README.md

 - Generalize Formatter concept so there can be other Formatters
 - Renamed HypermediaAction with return value to HypermediaFunction
 - Simplified Siren builder
-- Rename RoutKeyProducer to KeyProducer because functionality is not tied to WebApi
+- Rename RoutKeyProducer to KeyProducer because functionality is not tied to Web Api
 - Remove some reflections
-- Renaming for clearity
+- Renaming for clarity
 - Now using NJsonSchema to generate JSON schemas
 - HypermediaQueryResult: Remove NavigationQueries from constructor
 - HypermediaQueryResult: Entities are no longer added by constructor